 Paying taxes now at lower rates shields you from future tax spikes.
 Once your ladder’s built, pulling out cash is straightforward and tax-free.

-Understanding the Roth IRA 5-Year Rule
+Roth IRA 5-Year Rule Explained

 The 5-year rule is the backbone of your ladder strategy.
 It’s like letting dough rise before baking bread.
 There are two rules to know: